 Contact your members of Congress and urge them to support legislation to permanently repeal the 40 percent excise tax on employer-sponsored health insurance that was included in the Patient Protection and Affordable Care Act (ACA) passed in 2010.

 When the ACA was enacted into law in March 2010, one of the provisions included in the law was an excise tax on employer-sponsored health coverage.
 The tax is levied on the aggregate amount of employer-sponsored coverage exceeding thresholds established in the law ($10,800 for individual coverage and $29,100 for family coverage).
-In the omnibus spending package passed in December 2015, Congress included a two-year delay of the implementation of the tax, which will now make it effective in 2020.
-In addition to the delay, the measure includes a provision to make the excise tax deductible for employers and requires a GAO study of the sufficiency of the adjusters currently included in the law.
+After Congress repeatedly delayed this provision, the excise tax is currently set to take effect in 2022.

 NACo policy opposes the taxation of health benefits provided to county employees.
 There are 3.6 million county employees that serve over 308 million county residents and healthcare coverage is one of the primary benefits counties use to attract and maintain a quality workforce.
 If the excise tax on employer-sponsored health insurance is implemented, counties will face a significant impact on their budgets and workforce.

 Many counties have continued to face budgetary challenges since the Great Recession.
 Only a small percentage of counties are back to pre-recession levels with respect to key economic indicators such as unemployment rates and median home prices.
 Counties have limited options to raise revenue, since many state legislatures have imposed limits on the authority of counties to raise property taxes and only a few states grant counties the ability to impose other taxes like sales or income.